sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

     Select as Entity your subaccount (e.g. the just created subaccount_for_kyma).

     Put **Kyma** into the search field.
-In a new subaccount you will see no existing entitlements.
+In a new subaccount, you will see no existing entitlements.

     Press button **Configure Entitlements**.